Davi

 When it comes to voices

-I bring distinct personalities to every NPC, raspy elders, battle-scarred warriors, scheming mages.
-Each character has their own vocal identity to make the world feel alive and help you connect emotionally to the people you meet, whether you love them, hate them, or mourn them.
+Every NPC gets a distinct vocal identity, raspy elders, battle-scarred warriors, scheming mages, cheerful innkeepers.
+Voices make the world feel alive and help you connect emotionally to the people you meet, whether you love, hate, or mourn them.

 Davi's ideal table

-Honestly?
-My tables get loud.
-There's laughing, there's shouting when someone rolls a nat 20 at the perfect moment, there's groaning when the plan falls apart spectacularly.
-That's what D&D should be, fun, chaotic, memorable.
-Even when the story goes dark (and it will), we're still mates having a good time together.
-The players who vibe best with my games are the ones who actually get into it.
-You know the type, they'll try to persuade the guard instead of stabbing him, they'll take the risky dialogue option just to see what happens, they'll chase down rumours and side quests because they're genuinely curious.
-If you're someone who sees your character as more than a stat block, we'll get on brilliantly.
-My games are layered with plots and mysteries that weave together in ways you won't see coming.
-Some threads you'll pull immediately, others you might not notice until three sessions later when it all clicks.
-I love watching players connect dots I planted ages ago.
-The vibe at my table is relaxed but engaged.
-We're here to tell a story together, not for me to perform at you.
-I've had players from completely different countries become genuine friends through my campaigns, like, talking every day, gaming together outside sessions, that whole thing.
-That's what I'm after: a group that actually enjoys each other's company and wants to see where this mad story takes us.
-If you're up for character-driven stories, taking creative risks, and being part of a table that feels more like a friend group than a transaction, you'll fit right in.
+My tables get loud, laughing, shouting when someone crits, groaning when plans collapse.
+That's what D&D should be: fun, chaotic, memorable.
+Even when the story goes dark (and it will), we're mates having a good time together.
+Players who vibe best with my games actually get into their characters.
+They'll try persuading the guard instead of stabbing him, take risky dialogue options to see what happens, chase down rumours because they're curious.
+My games have layered plots that weave together, some threads you'll pull immediately, others click into place sessions later.
+The vibe's relaxed but engaged.
+We're telling a story together, not me performing at you.
+I've had players from different countries become genuine friends through my campaigns.
+That's what I'm after: a group that enjoys each other's company and wants to see where this story goes.
+Sessions are 70% RP/investigation, 30% tactical combat, with safety tools for everyone's comfort.

 Featured Prompts